 Linux vs Mac OS: Which One is Best for You?

 Mac OS is far more secure and reliable than that of running Windows system.
 But it’s not impossible to hack or attack the Mac system, but as it’s based on Unix platform, thus it provides a secure sandbox environment where the threats or malware can’t get access to the core files and do massive damage.

-In Linux system, it’s more reliable and secure than Windows and Mac OS.
+In a Linux system, it’s more reliable and secure than Windows and Mac OS.
 That’s why, around the world, starting from the beginners to IT expert make their choices to use Linux than any other system.
 And in the server and supercomputer sector, Linux becomes the first choice and dominant platform for most of the users.

 So if you are a user who likes to have an aristocratic and solid look and feel, and want an environment of doing some high-end sound, media, photo, graphics design tasking, then I recommend you to use Mac OS.
-But remember, It will cost you handsome amount of money at the beginning and throughout the life cycle as well.
+But remember, It will cost you a handsome amount of money at the beginning and throughout the life cycle as well.
 It will provide you with a system that you can just use without much tech customization and hassle.

 On the other hand, If you are an open source lover like me, then obviously go for Linux.
 It will give you a free environment to make the system as you like or need.
 You have all the software that comes free of cost.
 And also can do both a personal and business task effectively.

 The Last Word

 I hope you like this article on Linux vs Mac OS comparison.
-Though it’s not like an ideal comparison, but less or more, it provides handful information that you may seem useful.
+Though it’s not like an ideal comparison, but less or more, it provides handful of information that you may seem useful.
 If you like it, please take a moment to share it on your personal and professional social network.
 This sharing and caring will boost our morale to write more article for the audiences.
 And don’t forget to share your suggestions and experiences in the comment section below.
 Thank you for your valuable time spent here.